aleshaleksey/fansys23/10-conditions-types.md

 An entity afflicted by conditions that make it unable to engage in physical combat or other activities is considered **"disabled"**.
 This is a useful catch all.
 These conditions are: "dying", "helpless", "paralysed", "unconscious", "catatonic", "immobilised", "stunned" or "surprised".

+___
 ### Conditions in detail
+#### Doomed
-- "**Doomed**": This entity is doomed to die.
+This entity is doomed to die.
 It takes 1 HP per round that cannot be prevented by ANY means.
 The following applies:
   - It has disadvantage on all skill and stat rolls.
   - It has advantage to all saving throws.
   - It has advantage to all attack rolls.